Ret2skillz/Website/content/writeups/CTFZone2025_fpon.md

 fake._wide_data = stdout+0x200          # _wide_data just need to points to empty zone
 fake.unknown2=p64(0)*2+p64(stdout+0x20)+p64(0)*3+p64(fake_vtable)
 ```
-When puts get execute, it will use stdout which will then trigger a bunch of libc functions (you can see it by stepping into puts and following the functions in gdb), which will ultimately IO_save_base, when it calls save_base rcx will point to _IO_read_end and rdi will point to _IO_write_end - 0x10.
+When puts get executed, it will use stdout which will then trigger a bunch of libc functions (you can see it by stepping into puts and following the functions in gdb), which will ultimately IO_save_base, when it calls save_base rcx will point to _IO_read_end and rdi will point to _IO_write_end - 0x10.

 So we can put /bin/sh string at _IO_write_end, system at read_end and a gadget doing a simple add rdi, 0x10 ; jmp rcx at save_base.